redis-developer/redis-developer.github.io/README.md

 ## How to contribute

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
-Follow the below steps to contribute to this developer site:
+Follow these steps to contribute to this developer site:

 ```console